Kakuryū Rikisaburō: Retirement

 Despite having previously been warned, Kakuryū withdrew from the January 2021 tournament due to lower back issues.
 According to his stablemaster Michinoku, Kakuryū said he would be putting his career on the line at the next tournament, and said he would be working to regain his fitness so that he could resume training as early as possible.
 Having withdrawn from four straight tournaments, Kakuryū initially told reporters that he would compete in March, but withdrew the following week because of a muscle strain in his left leg.
 His stablemaster said that he was not planning to retire.

 Facing a potential of further condemnation by the Yokozuna Deliberation Committee, Kakuryū submitted his resignation to the Japan Sumo Association on March 24, 2021.
 He retired with six Emperor's Cups and a makuuchi record of 645 wins and 394 losses.
-He will retain his shikona (wrestler name) upon becoming a sumo elder, which he is entitled as a former yokozuna to do for a period of five years pending his acquisition of full elder stock.
+He retained his shikona (wrestler name) upon becoming a sumo elder, which he was entitled to as a former yokozuna to do for a period of five years pending his acquisition of a permanent share.
 Kakuryū spoke to reporters of feeling relieved and freed by his decision to retire.

-Kakuryū's danpatsu-shiki (retirement ceremony) will be held on 3 June 2023 at the Ryōgoku Kokugikan.